Z0eDu/3400-group6/mi2/README.md

 ### Signal Filtering

-Since filter circuits affected the peak, we have decided to magnify it software wise instead.
+Since filter circuits affected the peak, we decided to filter software wise instead.
 To determine the range of bin where the peak should appear, we first connected a function generator that generates 7kHz/ 12kHz/ 17Hz directly as the input and collected data.

 <img src="https://docs.google.com/uc?id=0B0-yVGdr0EwoUkFROEMxZXFnZlU" width = "400"><img src="https://docs.google.com/uc?id=0B0-yVGdr0EwoSG5adlBBX05kaVk" width = "400">